eisman/neo4jd3/README.md

 > gulp
 ```

-Open `http://localhost:8080` in your favourite browser.
+Open `http://localhost:8080` in your favorite browser.

 ## Documentation